Sat. 28 Jan., 04:00 AM UT

-Does astrology work ?
-It is quite a perilous exercise to write an article stating a few truths drawn from actual experience, a risky but interesting challenge for the author of this site.
+Does astrology work?
+It is quite a perilous exercise to write an article stating a few truths drawn from actual experience, a risky but interesting challenge for the founder of this website.
 But without danger, where would the adrenaline be?
 It is so good to try to talk about astrology upstream, and not only to discuss how it functions, for a person who has spent a lot of time using its techniques.

 This is what we have done for Astrotheme's visitors, trying to use everyday words devoid of technical jargon, with no historical or specialised argumentation, and with the only aim to reach to as many persons as possible, yet without proselytizing.
 Just a few judgments coming from experience, a pragmatic vision of this tool for knowledge, which is what astrology is all about.